jbossdemocentral/service-interconnect-sandbox-demo/README.md

 # ServiceInterConnect_DeveloperSandbox
 This guide introduces Skupper to create a Virtual Applications Network (also known as a service network) and create connections across multiple clouds.

+In this guide you will discover how to build a service network to connect disparate services across different environments using Red Hat Service Interconnect.

+## What is Red Hat Service Interconnect?
+Red Hat Service Interconnect enables application and service connectivity across different environments through layer 7 addressing and routing.
+Using a simple command line interface, interconnections are created in a matter of minutes, avoiding extensive networking planning, and overhead.
+All interconnections between environments use mutual TLS(mTLS) to keep your organization’s infrastructure and data protected.
+Red Hat Service Interconnect is based on the open source Skupper project.

 ## Overview

 This example is a simple database-backed patient portal web application that shows how you can use Skupper to access a database at a remote site(local laptop) without exposing it to the public internet.